ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

     - My first step was to reproduce the errors listed in the feedback returned to me.
     - I couldn't reproduce the steps for the first two errors but I assumed it was because I had not detailed that you need to run `npm i` after cloning the repo and navigating to the correct folder.
     - I also had not taken into account that other people viewing the project may not have the same node version or environment that I had to run my project.
+    - So I listed the node version I built the project in while recommending those viewing the project are working in a suitable node environment.
     - I used imports/ES modules which are still fairly new to node so the version a user has is important to how they can run the project without errors.
-    - so I made that change and push it to my `second-sub` branch.
+    - I made changes and pushed them to my `second-sub` branch.

 #### FEEDBACK :